This post may contain affiliate links. Please read my disclosure policy for more details.

-You can’t resist these addictive Italian almond biscotti, they’re super crispy and packed with flavor, with lovely hints of orange, honey, and delicious toasted almonds.
+You can’t resist these Italian almond biscotti, they’re super crispy and taste delicious, with lovely hints of orange, honey, and amazing toasted almonds.

-Believe me, I’ve baked and sold tons of Italian almond biscotti to several coffee shops here in London, and people fell in love with their amazing flavor and texture.
+Trust me, I’ve baked and sold tons of Italian almond biscotti to several coffee shops here in London, and people fell in love with their amazing flavor and texture.
+They are just perfect with any cup of tea or cappuccino.

-It’s simple, they will quickly become your coffee’s new best friend! 🙂
+It’s simple, if you try them, they will quickly become your coffee’s new best friend! 🙂

 - Vegetable oil